top of page

 Acromioclavicular joint injury - Grade 2 sprain

-As FR practitioner it’s important to assess the tissue after each session, understanding if responding properly to the soft tissue manual therapy and type of force profiles home prescribed with each session.
+As an FR practitioner, it's essential to assess the tissue after each session to understand how it responds to the prescribed soft tissue manual therapy and force profiles.

-Based on FRS-Internal Strength Model rules and principles, this program was crafted for his physical and performance needs but also following a detailed anatomical thought process where fixing the clavicle at the acromial end and rotate/mobilizing the clavicle body from the sternal end and vice versa.
-Also, based on different shoulder and scapular positions, we were able to continue increasing load bearing capacity of the AC joint and ligaments related.
+Based on FRS-Internal Strength Model rules and principles, this program was designed to cater to his physical and performance needs.
+A detailed anatomical thought process was applied, focusing on fixing the clavicle at the acromial end and mobilizing/rotating the clavicular body from the sternal end, and vice versa.

 bottom of page